Luxato/Free-Cardsort/README.md

 ```

 3. Rename config/database.sample.php to config/database.php and fill data to database.
-4. Write your own card in cards.js
+4. Write your own cards in cards.js

 # TODO